SDIP Research Experiences for Undergraduates (REU)

 • Round trip travel (we arrange) to and from Potsdam, New York.

 • On-campus housing (2-4 bedrooms per apartment; mostly single bedrooms) with a common apartment kitchenette for the 10-week period.
-Note: at this time there is limited summer food services in campus, thus students are expected to prepare/arrange some of their own meals.
+Note: at this time there is limited summer food services on campus, thus students are expected to prepare/arrange some of their own meals.
 Summer dining meal plans are negotiable but the services will be available from Monday to Friday only.

 Application deadline is 11:59 p.m.
 (EST) February 1, 2025.